X icon white, transparent background.

 ⚙️ Have your check-ins running like clockwork

-Give your one on one meetings structure with our best practice template.
+Give your one-on-one meetings structure with our best practice template.

 👉 Download our template

 Team members may struggle to make the most of manager meetings if they’re shy, new to the workforce, or had bad experiences with previous employers.
-You can provide some sample employee one on one questions like those below to empower team members to ask questions and share their opinions.
+You can provide some sample employee one-on-one questions like those below to empower team members to ask questions and share their opinions.

-It’s a good idea for direct reports to add points to the agenda for one on one meetings with managers.
+It’s a good idea for direct reports to add points to the agenda for one-on-one meetings with managers.
 Taking this extra time can make discussions feel more productive and collaborative as the other participant has a chance to consider the topics and prepare for a meaningful conversation.

 Managers can also offer team members positive reinforcement on their choice of talking points ahead of the meeting to alleviate any stress they may have about bringing up topics for discussion.